 Stu Johnson is a mountain bike guide for White Pine Touring in the summer and a longtime ski patroller for Park City Mountain in the colder months.
 Johnson’s experience getting big groups through long rides has made him a fount of knowledge for dealing with unexpected trailside drama.
 Johnson’s first bit of advice?
 A little preparation goes a long way.

 “Before you even head out on the trail, you should have a plan in place for how and where to get out,” said Johnson.
 “Make sure you know the evacuation routes from your planned trail, which can save you valuable time in a medical or mechanical emergency.
-Apps like Trail Forks and MTB Project make it easy, and if you do this for your after-work rides, it’ll become second nature for your bigger rides.”
+Apps make it easy, and if you do this for your after-work rides, it’ll become second nature for your bigger rides.”

 The Essentials for Every Ride